 This course is for those male and female students interested in pursuing the study and performance of jazz and popular music.
 Students will perform in a variety of formal and informal settings and may participate in festivals and competitions.
 This course must be taken in conjunction with Choir I-IV except when instrumentation needs cannot be met with students within that organization.
 The study of improvisation may be incorporated into the curriculum of this course.
-Attendance at after school rehearsals and performances will be required.
+Attendance at after school rehearsals and performances will be required to fulfill all course objectives.
 This is a full-year course.
-Course placement is determined by audition.
-Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs. (see Consumable Supply Fees on page 10)
+Class placement is determined by audition.
+Additional supply fees may be associated with this course; however, Plano ISD will take steps to ensure that costs will not prevent access to programs.
+(See Consumable Supply Fees.)